 A commanding actor who brought bulletproof charisma to Marvel's Luke Cage, forging a new archetype of a thoughtful, community-minded superhero.

-Mike Colter built his career on a foundation of quiet intensity, a quality that made him the perfect vessel for Marvel's first black superhero to headline a television series.
-A South Carolina native with an MFA from Rutgers, Colter paid his dues with grounded, powerful supporting roles, most notably as the ruthless drug kingpin Lemond Bishop on 'The Good Wife.'
-His physical presence was undeniable, but it was his ability to convey deep interiority that caught the eye of casting directors.
-That combination culminated in his defining role as Luke Cage, the unbreakable hero of Harlem.
-Colter infused the character with a palpable sense of burden, morality, and connection to place, reshaping the superhero genre into something more soulful and socially conscious.
-He seamlessly pivoted from that iconic role to another complex figure, the faith-troubled journalist David Acosta on 'Evil,' proving his range extends far beyond physical roles.
-Colter's path demonstrates how an actor can use formidable stature not to intimidate, but to explore vulnerability and principle.
+Mike Colter played Marvel's first black superhero to headline a television series, Luke Cage.
+A South Carolina native with an MFA from Rutgers, he built his career on supporting roles, notably as drug kingpin Lemond Bishop on 'The Good Wife.'
+His physical presence and ability to convey deep interiority caught casting directors' attention.
+As Luke Cage, he infused the character with burden, morality, and connection to Harlem, reshaping the superhero genre into something more soulful and socially conscious.
+He later played faith-troubled journalist David Acosta on 'Evil,' proving his range extends beyond physical roles.

 1965–1980